 In the 2,300-gallon mangrove aquarium centerpiece, a 14-foot sculpted tree soars up through an open atrium into the Center’s second story.
 A climb-in “bubble” provides visitors with close-up views of mangrove prop roots that provide shelter for fish inhabitants.
 Interactive and hands-on exhibits provide opportunities for visitors of all ages to explore and expand upon their knowledge of Florida’s estuaries.

 Estuary Encounter Touch Tank

 The “Estuary Encounter” exhibit houses more than a dozen species of marine animals for guests of all ages to discover during regular visiting hours.
-Observe and interact with a pygmy sea cucumber, horseshoe crab or lightning whelk.
+Observe and interact with a sea star, spider crab or lightning whelk.